bentoml/bentoctl/docs/operator-list.md

 # Operator List

-This is a list of all our [operators](./core-concepts.md#operator) that we currently have.

 ## Official Operators

-These operators are built and maintained by our team.
-More services are being added (check roadmap for more information).

 | Operator Name | Github Repo | Status [Updated to 1.0] | Guides |
 | --- | --- | --- | --- |